Gleejr/Azure-network-protocols/README.md

 <p>
-5. Click virtual machines, click the plus sign, and next click "Create a virtual machine hosted by Azure"
+5. Click "Virtual machines," click the plus sign, and select "Create a virtual machine hosted by Azure."
 </p>
 <br />